 What is Tando Beach House Shake?

 Tando Beach House Shake siding consists of composite panels that are indistinguishable from authentic cedar shakes.
 The Beach House Shake was designed for homeowners that want the coastal charm of unstained cedar without the annual maintenance.
-It requires no regular oiling, repairing and replacement of damaged cedar shakes.
+It requires no regular oiling, repairing, and replacement of damaged cedar shakes.

 What is Tando Signature Stain Shake?

-Tando Signature Stain shake siding is Rustic Cedar 6 Shakes composite siding panels stained in semi-transparent natural wood colors.
+Tando Signature Stain shake siding is Rustic Cedar 6 Shake composite siding panels stained in semi-transparent natural wood colors.
 The coloring provides an authentic and natural shake look that accentuates the nuances of the wood grain.